kathrinse/be_great/README.md

 &nbsp;
 &nbsp;

-Our GReaT framework utilizes the capabilities of pretrained large language Transformer models to synthesize realistic tabular data.
-New samples are generated with just a few lines of code, following an easy-to-use API.
+Our GReaT framework leverages the power of advanced pretrained Transformer language models to produce high-quality synthetic tabular data.
+Generate new data samples effortlessly with our user-friendly API in just a few lines of code.
 Please see our [publication](https://openreview.net/forum?id=cEygmQNOeI) for more details.

 ## GReaT Installation